stephenscripts/Effective-C/NOTES/Chapter One.md

 These implementations provide a minimal set of library functions, and the name and type of the function called at program startup are implementation defined.**

+_**Take care not to pass user-supplied data as part of the first argument to the printf function, because doing so can result in a formatted output security vulnerability (Seacord 2013)_